 Financial results in the Company's Exploration and Production segment are materially dependent on prices received for its natural gas production.
 Both short-term and long-term price trends affect the economics of exploring for, developing, producing, and gathering natural gas.
-Natural gas prices can be volatile and can be affected by various factors, including weather conditions, natural disasters, the level of consumer product demand, national and worldwide economic conditions, economic disruptions caused by terrorist activities, acts of war or major accidents, political conditions in foreign countries, the price and availability of alternative fuels, the proximity to, and availability of, sufficient capacity on transportation and liquefaction facilities, regional and global levels of supply and demand, energy conservation measures, and government regulations.
+Natural gas prices can be volatile and can be affected by various factors, including weather conditions, natural disasters, consumer demand, national and worldwide economic conditions, economic disruptions caused by terrorist activities, acts of war or major accidents, domestic and foreign political conditions and events, the price and availability of alternative fuels, the proximity to, and availability of, sufficient capacity on transportation and liquefaction facilities, regional and global levels of supply and demand, energy conservation measures, and government regulations.
 The Company sells the natural gas that it produces at a combination of current market prices, indexed prices or through fixed-price contracts.
 The Company hedges a significant portion of future sales that are based on indexed prices utilizing the physical sale counter-party and/or the financial markets.
 The prices the Company receives depend upon factors beyond the Company's control, including the factors affecting price mentioned above.
-The Company believes that any prolonged reduction in natural gas prices could restrict its ability to continue the level of exploration and production activity the Company otherwise would pursue, which could have a material adverse effect on its future revenues, cash flows and results of operations.
+Any prolonged reduction in natural gas prices could result in the Company reducing the level of exploration and production activity the Company otherwise would pursue, which could have a material adverse effect on its future revenues, cash flows and results of operations.

 In the Company's Pipeline and Storage segment, significant changes in the price differential between equivalent quantities of natural gas at different geographic locations could adversely impact the Company.
 For example, if the price of natural gas at a particular receipt point on the Company's pipeline system increases relative to the price of natural gas at other locations, then the volume of natural gas received by the Company at the relatively more expensive receipt point may decrease, or the Company may need to discount the approved tariff rate for that transportation path in the future in order to maintain the existing volumes on its system.
 Changes in price differentials can cause shippers to seek alternative lower priced natural gas supplies and, consequently, alternative transportation routes.
 In some cases, shippers may decide not to renew transportation contracts due to changes in price differentials.
 While much of the impact of lower volumes under existing contracts would be offset by the straight fixed-variable rate design, this rate design does not protect Supply Corporation or Empire where shippers do not contract for expiring capacity at the same quantity and rate.
 If contract renewals were to decrease, revenues and earnings in this segment may decrease.
 Significant changes in the price differential between futures contracts for gas having different delivery dates could also adversely impact the Company.
-For example, if the prices of natural gas futures contracts for winter deliveries to locations served by the Pipeline and Storage segment decline relative to the prices of such contracts for summer deliveries (as a result, for instance, of increased production of gas within the segment's geographic area or other factors), then demand for the Company's natural gas storage services driven by that price differential could decrease.
+For example, if the prices of natural gas futures contracts for summer deliveries (as a result, for instance, of increased production of gas within the segment's geographic area or other factors), then demand for the Company's natural gas storage services driven by that price differential could decrease.
 These changes could adversely affect future revenues, cash flows and results of operations.

-In the Company's Utility segment, during periods when natural gas prices are significantly higher than historical levels, customers may have trouble paying the resulting higher bills, which could increase bad debt expenses and ultimately reduce earnings.
+In the Company's Utility segment, during periods when natural gas prices are significantly higher than historical levels, customer demand could be reduced, thereby decreasing revenue.
+Customers may also have trouble paying the resulting higher bills when gas prices are higher or in periods of economic uncertainty, which could increase bad debt expenses and could ultimately reduce earnings.
 Additionally, increases in the cost of purchased gas affect cash flows and can therefore impact the amount or availability of the Company's capital resources.